FizzleFuze/Fizzle_Fuze_Library/README.md

 ✔ Library of code for my other mods

 ### Description:
-This mod does nothing by itself, but contains a lot of code which my other mods depend on.
+This mod does nothing by itself, but contains code which my other mods depend on.

 ### Options:
 This mod has no options... yet!